PrefectHQ/prefect/docs/concepts/artifacts.md

     my_fn()
 ```

-As you may notice, you don't need to create an artifact in a flow run context.
+As you can see, you don't need to create an artifact in a flow run context.
 You can use it however you like and still get the benefits in the Prefect UI.

 ## Managing Artifacts